Insert molding is one of several injection molding processes that can provide effective solutions for a wide range of design and production needs.

 Insert molding provides several cost and design benefits.
 Sometimes insert injection molding improves manufacturability by replacing some post-tool assembly operations such as snap fits, gluing, and the use of screws or other fasteners.
 It can also provide some cost savings due to reductions in the number of parts, supplier consolidation, and part tracking and shipping.

-Regarding durability, encapsulating a component with plastic using insert injection molding often results in a much stronger part and joint, compared to what could be created through secondary assembly operations.
+Regarding durability, encapsulating a component with plastic using insert injection molding often results in a much stronger part and joint than what could be created through secondary assembly operations.

 Injection Molding Automation Improves Consistency